Aboriginal and Torres Strait Islander health

 The team works across the Indigenous and mainstream primary care sectors, to assist Aboriginal and Torres Strait Islander people to:

 - obtain primary health care as required,

 - provide care coordination services to eligible Aboriginal and Torres Strait Islander people with chronic disease/s who require coordinated, multidisciplinary care

 - improve access for Aboriginal and Torres Strait Islander people to culturally appropriate mainstream primary care.

 The ITC program has two aims:

 - Support Aboriginal and Torres Strait Islander people with chronic disease, by providing access to specialist, general practice and allied health services, and offer support for self-management.

-- Improve access for Aboriginal and Torres Strait Islander people to culturally-appropriate, mainstream, primary health care services.
+- Improve access for Aboriginal and Torres Strait Islander people to culturally-appropriate, mainstream, primary health care services

-The ITC program encourages a flexible team approach to support Aboriginal and Torres Strait Islander people across the full pathway of care, from encouragement and assistance, to accessing health care, to the provision of care by a variety of health professionals.
+The ITC program encourages a flexible team approach to support Aboriginal and Torres Strait Islander people across the full pathway of care, from encouragement and assistance, to accessing health care, to the provision of care by a variety of health professionals

-Why is the service needed?
+Why is this program needed?